-Sugi is a free platform for you to understand the carbon impact of your investments and how you can easily improve it.
+Sugi is a platform for you to understand the carbon impact of your investments and take action to improve it.
 We’re not a broker, asset manager or investment adviser.

 We provide factual information relating to the carbon impact of your current investments, which should not be treated as any form of financial, investment or other professional advice or recommendation.
 We also do not provide you with any invitations or inducements to engage in investment activity.